-- 1. CSO leaders, in general, are not very satisfied with the government on their covid containment measures.
+- CSO leaders, in general, are not very satisfied with the government on their COVID-19 containment measures.
 On a scale of 1 to 5, the mean satisfaction score was 2.74, indicating a relatively lower level of satisfaction. - 2.
-CSOs in province 2 reported the lowest level of satisfaction.
+CSOs in Province 2 reported the lowest level of satisfaction.
 On the other hand, CSOs from Karnali province expressed a better level of satisfaction. - 3.
-CSOs expressed they were relatively more satisfied with the local governments' effort than the provincial and federal governments.
+CSOs expressed they were relatively more satisfied with the local governments' effort than the efforts of provincial and federal governments.